mparsley1/eo-docs/README.md

 ![eoian block diagram](images/eoian-block-diagram.png)

-## Processing Level-1 and -2 data using the eo-processors repo
+## The processor in the eo-processors repo

 This package contains a collection of ([eo-processors](https://github.com/ECHOESProj/eo-processors)) .
 The processors use the Eoian package, xcube libary and/or Sentinel Hub API to generate results.